green-party-dublin-central/nh-web/site/content/post/1a-carlingford-road.md

 It normally takes Dublin City Council a few days to scan and review the documentation before it appears on the planning web site.

-In the interim please find below scans of some of the hard copy documentation filed with Dublin City Council.
+In the interim please find below in the attachments section scans of some of the hard copy documentation filed with Dublin City Council.

 ## Online information meeting